Azure/azure-sdk-for-python/sdk/formrecognizer/README3.md

 `CustomFormClient`, which can be imported from the `azure.ai.formrecognizer` namespace.
 The asynchronous clients can be imported from `azure.ai.formrecognizer.aio`.

-`FormRecognizerClient` provides methods for interacting with the prebuilt models (receipt and layout).
+`FormRecognizerClient` provides methods for interacting with the receipt and layout models.
 `CustomFormClient` provides the methods for training custom models to analyze forms.

 Authentication is achieved by passing an instance of `CognitiveKeyCredential("<api_key>")` to the client,